PH3487/express-crud/README.md

 A Postman collection is available for testing the API endpoints.
 You can import it by using the following steps:

-1. Import the `postman_collection.json` file (located in the project root) into Postman.
+1. Import the `Express JWT Auth.postman_collection.json` file (located in the project root) into Postman.
 2. Ensure that you set up the environment with the variable `HOST` set to `http://localhost:3000`.

 ### API Endpoints